-- The Montessori Peace Education portion of the Montessori curriculum stresses mutual respect, common grace and courtesy, genuine kindness, and compassion for every living being. - Parents are encouraged to be role models of proper codes of conduct. - Educators and staff work each day to model by example, and encourage children to practice these essential codes of conduct. - Parents or guardians will be continually and verbally notified about the various strategies of Positive Discipline being used to encourage independence, respect and love of learning.
-If a child or parent/guardian is having difficulty establishing these sets of values that this learning environment aims to foster, the misconduct and alternatives professional strategies will be suggested and documented. - Repeated poor conduct, disrespect for oneself, others and the environment will lead to expulsion from the school. - Misconduct includes behaviors that threatens or endangers oneself, others or the environment they include behaviors such as habitual hitting, kicking or biting, habitual use of profane language, habitual disregard for the guidance, instruction or redirection of educators, creating habitual emotional or physical distress to staff or classmates.
+- The Montessori Peace Education portion of the Montessori curriculum stresses mutual respect, common grace and courtesy, genuine kindness, and compassion for every living being. - Parents are encouraged to be role models of proper codes of conduct. - Educators and staff work each day to model by example, and encourage children to practice these essential codes of conduct.

+- Parents or guardians will be continually and verbally notified about the various strategies of Positive Discipline being used to encourage independence, respect and love of learning.
+If a child or parent/ guardian is having difficulty establishing these sets of values that this learning environment aims to foster, the misconduct and alternatives professional strategies will be suggested and documented.
+Pereated poor conduct, disrespect for oneself, others and the environment will lead to expulsion from - Repeated poor conduct, disrespect for oneself, others and the environment will lead to expulsion from the school. - Misconduct includes behaviors that threatens or endangers oneself, others or the environment they include behaviors such as habitual hitting, kicking or biting, habitual use of profane language, habitual disregard for the guidance, instruction or redirection of educators, creating habitual emotional or physical distress to staff or classmates.